DSA-Weekly-GH/two-pointers/pull_request_template.md

           exit 1
         fi

+## Check

+- [ ] I have given the PR an appropriate name

 ## Checklist

 Please ensure that you have completed the following items before submitting this pull request:

-- [ ] Have you followed the correct file naming convention? (e.g. smart.go, smart-sol2.js)
+- [ ] I have followed the correct file naming convention? (e.g. smart.go, smart-sol2.js)
-- [ ] Have you attached the LeetCode screenshot proof to this PR?
+- [ ] I have attached the LeetCode screenshot proof to this PR?

 ## Screenshots

 [Please attach any relevant screenshots or images if applicable.]

+## Testing

+[Please provide a brief description of any testing you have done to verify your changes.]

+## Additional Notes

+[Please provide any additional context or notes regarding this pull request.]